mcasperson/SuseBuildpacks/introduction.md

 docker run -p 8080:8080 myimage
 ```

 The resulting web application has been exposed on port 8080, so we can access it via the URL http://localhost:8080.
-You will see a page like this:
+The result is a web page that looks like this:

 ![](petclinic.png)